Bordertown, South Australia: History

 Bordertown was established in 1852 when a direct route across the Ninety Mile Desert was being planned for gold escorts from the Victorian goldfields to Adelaide.
 Police Inspector Alexander Tolmer was instructed to create a town as close as practical to the border.
 Tolmer was upset when the town was not named after him, but that was made up for by naming several sites around Bordertown after him, such as Tolmer Park and Tolmer Takeaway.
 Land was first offered for sale in the new government town on 28 August 1852.

 It was officially known as Border Town until 5 April 1979 when its name was changed to Bordertown.

 Boundaries for the locality were created on 16 March 2000 and give the long established name and include the Government Town of Bordertown.

 Bordertown is also the birthplace of former Prime Minister of Australia, Bob Hawke.

 Governance

-Bordertown is located within in the state electoral district of MacKillop, the federal Division of Barker, the local government area of the Tatiara District Council and the South Australian government region of the Limestone Coast.
+Bordertown is located in the state electoral district of MacKillop, the federal Division of Barker, the local government area of the Tatiara District Council and the South Australian government region of the Limestone Coast.